hosseinoliabak/linux_notes/01_02_rhel_tutorials.md

 ![users](https://user-images.githubusercontent.com/31813625/35785467-9539f5ae-09ee-11e8-9c43-f9c7da7f172d.png)

-You can also use manage what you can do with `chage` and `passwd` command with GUI.
+You can also manage what you can do with `chage` and `passwd` command with this GUI.

 These commands are the same:
 <pre>